Cameras on Toradex System on Modules

 - The Colibri module family does not provide MIPI-CSI interfaces.
 Some SoMs, as the Colibri iMX8X, have a MIPI CSI-2 interface exposed in an additional FFC connector.

-Toradex is looking for a solution to replace our CSI Camera Module with the 5MP OV5640 sensor which reached end-of-life.
-Scroll down this article to find preferred cameras from our partners, as well as other cameras that have been reported working at least once in our camera database.
+The legacy CSI Camera Module with the 5MP OV5640 sensor has reached end-of-life.
+Scroll down this article to find cameras from our partners, as well as other cameras that have been reported working at least once in our camera database.

 Our partner Antmicro Ltd. authored a blog post about using CSI with Toradex Apalis modules.